 Such other situations as may be identified by the Environmental Health and Safety Department.

-Behavior Expectations
+Behavior Expectations for Minor Participants

 Participants are expected to behave in a respectful, responsible, and safe manner for all.

 Actions that are not permissible are those where the individuals involved are not following University policies or procedures.